Future of intranets: 8 intranet trends to watch out for in 2023

 If you are specifically looking to step up your game when it comes to intranet content, consider investing in training your staff on Storytelling in the workplace.
 This will help create consistent, relevant, relatable content that will uniform across the company.
 It will set the tone for your intranet’s voice, and it will help drive the intranet adoption process by giving your employee’s context to their role within the larger system.

-To keep content relevant, you need to provide tools that are user-friendly and easily managed.
+To keep content relevant, you need to provide apps that are user-friendly and easily managed.
 With a push for content, you want to make sure that your system is prepared to host that information, and you will want to have someone in charge of maintaining it.

-Digital workplaces, especially Social intranets, are all about user-generated content and an organizational culture where everyone has a voice and a say.
+Digital workplaces, especially social intranets, are all about user-generated content and an organizational culture where everyone has a voice and a say.
 There is a strong digital workplace trend for employee empowerment by encouraging them to openly communicate and engage with colleagues.

-Intranet Trend #6: Mobile intranet and intranet apps
+- Mobile intranet and intranet apps

-94% of mobile workers have a smartphone
+- 94% of mobile workers have a smartphone

-41% of mobile workers have a tablet
+- 41% of mobile workers have a tablet

-34% intend to purchase a tablet in the next six months
+- 34% intend to purchase a tablet in the next six months

 Another study by FierceMobileIT shows how much employees rely on mobile phones at work: